ChristelleNieves/Daily-Journal-App/README.md

 Use Details:
 - Add as many sections to your journal as you want
-- Swipe to delete a section
+- Swipe left to delete a section
+- Swipe right to edit a section
 - Customize the sections of your journal by choosing a title and color.
 - Built-in calendar